| Daily Texan: Hole in the Wall back without fuss Austinites celebrate the reopening of the widely missed music joint

 an assistant producer at the Austin City Limits studio across the

+street.
 Though the kinks in the new operation still have to be worked out,

 the future looks promising for the Hole in the Wall.
 "It's probably